mdabdulawal2001/mdabdulawal2001/README.md

 ## 🤍 Final Words

-I am not just learning code,
+I am not just learning programming,
-I am building a future with purpose for the Ummah 🌙
+I am building myself to create something meaningful for the Ummah 🌙

 ---

-⭐ *Follow me and be part of my journey!*
+⭐ *Follow my journey and grow together!*